Bactrocera dorsalis: Life history

-Adults

-In 1-2 weeks, the adult emerges from the pupae and matures.
+In 1–2 weeks, the adult emerges from the pupae and matures.
 Most adults emerge from the soil between 7:00 AM and 10:00 AM.
 Once sexual maturity is reached (which takes approximately 9 days), adults engage in the mating process and the life cycle repeats.
 The adult lifespan for B. dorsalis is about 90 days, and the flies have been reported to travel up to 30 miles in search of new egg laying sites and food, such as decaying fruit and plant nectar.
 Adult females prefer to lay eggs in old egg deposit sites on fruits.

 Food resources

 B. dorsalis has been seen in more than 200 kinds of fruit and nut plants, but the species lay eggs in mango, papaya, and avocado fruits most often.
 Adult flies feed on decaying fruit, plant nectar, and other substances during their lifetime and prefer to feed in the morning.

 Social behavior

 Mating

 Polyandry has been observed in B. dorsalis.
 For females, there is typically a re-mating refractory period.
 The length of this period does not vary based on whether the female is mating with a virgin or non-virgin male.
 However, when there was a refractory period, females lay more eggs.
 Females who were exposed to two males continuously without a refractory period in between lay fewer eggs, but still lay more eggs than females with only one male.
 Therefore, there appears to be a reproductive benefit for females with polyandry.

 Reproductive senescence does appear to be present in this species, as male and female age correlates negatively with the rate of fertilization.